EpistasisLab/Aliro/README.md

 The API is largely undocumented due to ongoing development introducing breaking changes.
 The following are noted for convenience:

-**Submit a new experiment with a set of hyperparameters**
+**Submit a new experiment with a set of options**
 ```
 POST /api/experiments/submit?project={project ID}

-e.g. curl -X POST -H "Content-Type: application/json" -d '{project hyperparameters}' http://{FGLab address}/api/experiments/submit?project={project ID}
+e.g. curl -X POST -H "Content-Type: application/json" -d '{project options}' http://{FGLab address}/api/experiments/submit?project={project ID}
 ```

 If the project does not exist, returns `400 {"error": "Project ID <project ID> does not exist"}`.
-If the hyperparameters are invalid, returns `400 {"error": "<validation message>"}`.
+If the options are invalid, returns `400 {"error": "<validation message>"}`.
 If no machines are available to run the job, returns `501 {"error": "No machine capacity available"}`.
 If the machine fails to run the experiment for some reason, returns `501 {"error": "Experiment failed to run"}`.
 If successful, returns `200 {"_id": "<experiment ID>"}`.

-**Start a batch job with a list of hyperparameter sets**
+**Start a batch job with a list of option sets**
 ```
 POST /api/projects/optimisation?project={project ID}&retry={(optional) retry timeout}

-e.g. curl -X POST -H "Content-Type: application/json" -d '[{project hyperparameters}]' http://{FGLab address}/api/projects/optimisation?project={project ID}
+e.g. curl -X POST -H "Content-Type: application/json" -d '[{project options}]' http://{FGLab address}/api/projects/optimisation?project={project ID}
 ```

 The optional `retry` parameter specifies the maximum time in seconds to wait before trying to run a queued job again after capacity has been reached (the interval is randomly picked from a uniform distribution).
 If the project does not exist, returns `400 {"error": "Project ID <project ID> does not exist"}`.
-If any of the hyperparameters are invalid, returns `400 {"error": "<validation message>"}` for the first set of hyperparameters that are wrong.
+If any of the options are invalid, returns `400 {"error": "<validation message>"}` for the first set of options that are wrong.
 If successful, returns `200 {"status": "Started"}`.
 Future work aims to create a proper "optimiser" object that can be queried and have its work queue adjusted appropriately (hence differentiating it from a simple batch job queue).